Spiritual Resources > the Paranormal > Hypnosis and Hypnotism

 The other reason is that in dealing with us, God chooses not to bypass the normal mental mechanisms that are bypassed by the hypnotic state.
 There are partial exceptions to that (prophetic trances, momentary conversion experiences, and such), but all of those exceptions are partial and fleeting, are done for a specific purpose, and happen more to body controls than to the mind.
 Normal mental operations are soon restored.
 The Spirit is not a hypnotist.
 The Spirit does not skip over our will, our conscience, or our sense of moral or practical limit, or even talk around them.
 Instead, the Spirit works to transform them, transcend them, and work through them.
 God loves and respects each of us too much to do it differently.
 If God so rarely does even slight bypasses of these self-control systems, why should we do it as a spiritual practice?
 Are we out to trick ourselves?
 Don't we value our freedom?
 Isn't there a God-given reason behind our having the capacity to think?
 Why would we do what God won't do, and then claim we're doing it to better follow God?

 Then, there's the question of those who want to learn hypnotism in order to seek to control over someone else.
-In a Christian context, such seeking for power is the precise opposite of the example and teaching of Jesus, who taught His followers to serve and love other people.
+Thankfully, by itself it's a rather ineffective way to wield power over someone.
+For Christians, the extremely serious spiritual problem is in wanting* to control or have 'enhanced influence' over a person.
+It is the precise opposite of the example and teaching of Jesus, who taught His followers to serve and love other people.
 The very thought of using hypnotism for influence or control also fits poorly with Buddhist, Sikh, and Jewish core beliefs, not to mention the beliefs of many atheists and agnostics who are well aware of what power does to the one who wields it or lusts after it.
 If you want to directly control or influence peoples' minds by hypnosis, trance states, or anything else, understand that it is evil to even want that.
 Turn away from that idea, quickly and completely.